f0i/identify/test/INFO.md

 ## Mode

 Tests can be run using different test modes.
-Currently not all modes support `fromCandid` or `async` calls, therefore some tests are executed using the interpreter, and some using wasi mode.
+The default is interpreter test mode. which does not support `fromCandid`.

-Specifically the following files use wasi test mode, all others use interpreter test mode:
+Using the mode `wasi` supports `fromCandid`, but does not support `async` calls.

-- jwt
+Specifically the following files use wasi test mode:

-- http
+- rsa

 ## Slow tests